 While it’s entirely possible, using a camper van as transport and accommodation in winter in New Zealand will be tough, unless you’re fine with sleeping in cold conditions.
 If you do decide on camping, make sure your camper van has heating and try to camp at designated camper van sites that supply power.

-Days are short in winter so know that temperatures drop and visibility reduces as early as 4 pm.
+Days are short in winter so know that temperatures drop and visibility reduces as early as 4pm.
 The further south you go the sooner it gets dark in the winter months.

-• Before taking a rental car on the road, make sure that the heater and defroster are working perfectly.
+- Before taking a rental car on the road, make sure that the heater and defroster are working perfectly.
 Ask the rental company salesperson to show you how to fit chains to the car.

-• Buy an ice-scraper for the car windows.
+- Buy an ice-scraper for the car windows.
 At a pinch, a credit card will do, but you might need that card later.

-• Drive more slowly in winter.
+- Drive more slowly in winter.
 Ice, black ice, frost, and other hazards make conditions for driving more challenging in winter.
 Adjust your driving time calculations for a slower overall pace.
 Enjoy the snow-capped mountains as you cruise by with your foot a little lighter on the accelerator.

 1. Ski or hike on an active volcano

 There aren’t too many places in the world where you can say you’ve carved up the snow on the side of an active volcano.
 Mt Ruapehu, with its two ski fields, Whakapapa and Turoa, is the North Island’s most popular ski area.
 It’s also a volcanic mountain.
 Volcanic activity is monitored closely and thousands of people ski and hike the mountains in this area all year so there’s nothing to worry about.
 Whakapapa and Turoa make up New Zealand’s largest ski area and if you’re coming from Europe or the US, ski pass prices will seem very reasonable.
 Mt Ruapehu is 4 hours drive from both Auckland and Wellington.
-If hiking is your thing, you’ll love all the walks in the World Heritage Tongariro National Park, from short day walks to the full challenge of the Tongariro crossing, there’s something for all hikers.
+If hiking is your thing, you’ll love all the walks in the World Heritage Tongariro National Park, from short day walks to the full challenge of the Tongariro Alpine Crossing, there’s something for all hikers.

 2. Whale watching